beesness/game-dev-intro/levels/10/README.md

 	Coursework must be submitted via the VLE (learn.gold) so that we can officially grade it.

 	 All you need to do is visit [this page](https://learn.gold.ac.uk/mod/assign/view.php?id=504029).
-Upload a zip folder and make sure it includes a link to your videogame `itch` page, project folder with code+assets, interface sketches, and anything else you believe could improve your grade.
+Upload a zip folder and make sure it includes a link to your videogame `itch` page, project folder with code+assets, interface sketches, inspiring game links, and anything else you believe could improve your grade.